 Many of our customers are using this service for example to do event tracking, case and task management.
 The component allows you to bring the Salesforce data into Redshift for analysis and integration.

 The connector is completely self-contained: no additional software installation is required.
 It’s within the scope of an ordinary Matillion license, so there is no additional cost for using the features.

-Watch the video tutorial below to find out more information on using the Salesforce Query component in Matillion ETL for Amazon Redshift.
+Watch our tutorial video for a demonstration on how to set up and use the Salesforce Query component in Matillion ETL for Amazon Redshift.

 Authentication and Authorization

 When you create an Orchestration job containing a Salesforce Query component, you’ll find that two authentication methods are available:

 - Username/Password/Security Token

 You can choose whichever method is more convenient.

 To use this option, you will need your Salesforce username and password, plus a Security Token, which can be generated or reset using the Salesforce site.